Tongariro National Park: Early history

-According to Māori oral history, Ngāti Tuwharetoa ancestor Ngātoro-i-rangi climbed the volcanoes 30 generations ago, naming Tongariro and other landscape features and claiming the area for his descendants.
+According to Māori oral history, Ngāti Tūwharetoa ancestor Ngātoro-i-rangi climbed the volcanoes 30 generations ago, naming Tongariro and other landscape features and claiming the area for his descendants.

 Around 1750, Te Rangihiroa, son of local chief Pakaurangi, was said to have explored the area around the volcanoes in the park.
-The Māori name for Blue Lake (near the Tongariro Alpine Crossing), Te Wai-whakaata-o-te-Rangihiroa, can be translated as 'Rangihiroa's mirror'.
+The Māori name for Blue Lake, near the Tongariro Alpine Crossing, is Te Wai-whakaata-o-te-Rangihiroa, which can be translated as 'Rangihiroa's mirror'.
 Te Rangihiroa's sister was Te Maari, whose name was given to the Te Maari craters on Tongariro.

 John Bidwill is thought to be the first European to climb Mount Ngauruhoe, in March 1839.
 His Māori guides refused to take him to the summit because it was sacred or tapu, so Bidwill climbed alone.
-He was met with anger when he returned to the village he had started from.
+He was met with anger when he returned to the village from which he had started.
 Bidwill may also have climbed Mount Tongariro.
-The chief Mananui Te Heu Heu Tūkino II then placed a tapu on the area, denying Dieffenbach, Governor George Grey and Hochstetter permission to ascend the volcanoes, and the artist George French Angas was forbidden from sketching the mountains.
+The chief Mananui Te Heu Heu Tūkino II then placed a tapu on the area.
+Dieffenbach, Governor George Grey and Hochstetter were denied permission to ascend the volcanoes, and the artist George French Angas was forbidden from sketching the mountains.

 Mananui and many of his family died in a landslide in 1846.
-His body was put in a vault at Pūkawa, and later taken to a burial cave on Mount Tongariro.
+His body and that of his wife were put into a pataka (a storehouse raised on poles) at Pukawa, and later taken to a burial cave on Mount Tongariro.
 In 1910, Mananui's remains were reinterred in a tomb at Waihī.

 Henry Dyson made an ascent of Ngauruhoe in March 1851, defying Mananui's tapu but with the support of Te Herekiekie of Tokaanu.
 Pierce Connelly, an artist, climbed Ngauruhoe in 1877 and William Collie, photographer, climbed Ngauruhoe in 1878.
 Both were stripped of their belongings for breaking the tapu on the mountain.
 Donald Manson, a watch salesman from the United States, climbed Ngauruhoe in 1881 after paying Māori £10 for permission to do so.